netgroup/kubernetes-playground/README.md

 1. A script that gathers information about the host:
     [scripts/linux/ci/diagnostics.sh](scripts/linux/ci/diagnostics.sh).
 You can
-    run this script against a host by running it directly, or against a Vagrant VM, by executing the `diagnostics-verbose` provisioner:
+    run this script against a host by running it directly, or against a Vagrant VM, by executing the `diagnostics` provisioner:

     ```shell
-    vagrant provision <guest-name> --provision-with diagnostics-verbose
+    vagrant provision <guest-name> --provision-with diagnostics
     ```

-    The script has a `--verbose` mode, and you can also specify a `--vagrant-vm-name <guest-name>` to gather information about a VM and a `--vagrant-libvirt-img-path <path-to-img>` to gather information about a libvirt `.img` file, from the point of view of the host.
-For example, you can query the hypervisor directly, without going through Vagrant.
+    The script has a `--help` option that explains how to run it.
+Additionally, the diagnostis script can query the hypervisor directly, without going through Vagrant.
 This is useful when you've issues connecting with `vagrant ssh`.

 1. Multiple load balanced nginx server instances: `kubernetes/nginx-stateless`
 1. A busybox instance, useful for debugging and troubleshooting (run commands